-Please contact your Councillor or an Ontario wildlife control officer if you see coyote in communities (links below).
 Normally they are timid, but any aggressive behaviour should be reported to Ottawa animal control (call 3-1-1).
-Coyotes pose little real danger to people, but to prevent problems, just follow a few common-sense habits:
+Please contact your Councillor or an Ontario wildlife control officer if you see coyote in residential communities (links below).
+Coyotes pose little real danger to people, but to prevent problems in rural areas, you should follow a few common-sense habits:

 - Do not leave children or pets unattended outdoors.